10-3-pursuit/unit-front-end-web-development/command-line-crud-application/readme.md

 }
 ```

-Export and import this function to `index.js`.
+Export the `update` function and import this function to `index.js`.

 In `index.js`, Update the `update` case